Bono-746/Bono-746.github.io/_pages/about.md

 Previously, I completed an internship at VITO (Flemish Institute for Technological Research), Belgium, where I worked on the evaluation and validation of European High Resolution Layer Vegetated Land Cover Characteristics (HRL-VLCC) products.

-Before joining the Erasmus Mundus programme, I studied Disaster Management in Bangladesh and worked as a Research Assistant at Begum Rokeya University.
+Before joining the Erasmus Mundus programme, I studied Disaster Management at Begum Rokeya University, Bangladesh, where I also worked as a Research Assistant.
 My earlier research focused on climate variability, agricultural production, drought, floods, and environmental hazards.

 ## Research Interests